 11.1 The goods shall remain the property of the Seller until full payment has been made of all present and future claims due under the purchase agreement and an ongoing business relationship,

 11.2 The goods subject to retention of title may not be pledged to third parties nor transferred as security until the secured claims are paid in full.
-The Buyer shall notify us promptly and in writing if and to the extent there are seizures by third parties of goods that belong to us.
+The Buyer shall notify us promptly and in writing if and to what extent there are seizures by third parties of goods that belong to us.

 11.3 If the Buyer acts contrary to the terms of this agreement including, without limitation, failure to pay the purchase price due, we shall have the right to withdraw from the agreement and demand return of the goods after the unsuccessful expiration of a reasonable deadline for performance set for the Buyer; the legal regulations concerning the dispensability of setting a deadline shall remain unaffected.